ranchimall/standard-ui/Standard UI Components/README.md

 ### Styling

-Every component responds to some css variable that needs to be set in order to start using them.
+Every component responds to some CSS variable that needs to be set in order to start using them.

 ```css
 --accent-color: teal;